 Lunch and Santa’s Mailbox

-Embarking the Sea Adventurer
+Embarking on the Sea Adventurer

 Eventually we got picked up on the second bus and boarded the ship which has a capacity for 117 passengers.
 Only 74 people are on our voyage, so the trip should be somewhat spacious!
 On the boat, we turned over our passports, got our boarding card, and headed to our cabin on the third deck.
 The small room included twin beds, a bedside table and desk, a small bath room, two closets and a porthole.
 That’s about all we needed.

 Dinner of corn chowder, calamari salad, chicken piccata and a cheese and fruit plate was tasty.
-Over the next few hours, we familiarized ourselves with the boat (gym, hot tub, library, clipper room, the bridge, and salon), got briefed on kayaking, and enjoyed the scenery on the outside deck.
+Over the next few hours, we familiarized ourselves with the ship (gym, hot tub, library, clipper room, the bridge, and salon), got briefed on kayaking, and enjoyed the scenery on the outside deck.
 By 11pm we turned out the lights, though it was still light outside.
 It was a really great day.

 I really enjoyed the tour of Longyearbyen and the surrounding area of Spitsbergen.
 I would highly recommend it.
 Our driver had come to Longyearbyen for the summer to make some extra money as the pay is good and taxes are much lower than in the mainland of Norway.
 He ended up staying!
 He said several people end up doing this.
 Now, we are anxiously waiting to see a polar bear and a walrus in the wild!
 ETB